2017 Social Media Stats in 4 Charts

 A few months after our post about reassessing your annual social media strategy, we’re back with more telling 2017 social media stats!
 What do the latest charts tell us about where we’ve been and where we’re going in social media?
 Look closely at the different numbers and assess for yourself what marketing efforts can be the most beneficial for your business.
 Psst… I’ll help you along with some ideas you can draw from.

-Where do we start when looking into the 2017 social media stats?
+Where to start with 2017 social media stats

 A fairly classic stat that many look for when assessing which social media platforms to spend time on is how many active users that social platform has.
 The thought is that the more active users there are on that platform, the more eyes there are to see the content and the larger possibility that the platform has longevity.
 Nothing’s worse than investing golden marketing hours into a platform that crumbles a few months or years later.